-Allmusic‘s Joe Viglione said it best: “…Petula Clark’s third U.S. hit “You’d Better Come Home” in the summer of 1965, was a bit of the style that she was successful with in Europe prior to her “overnight success” in the Americas.
-This two-minute and fifty-six second Tony Hatch composition owes much to Burt Bacharach, Hal David and Dionne Warwick’s earlier successes, and the Clark/Hatch team were not only aware of that style and the substance that brought Dionne so many hits, they emulated it as well as.”
+Allmusic‘s Joe Viglione said it best: “…Petula Clark’s third U.S. hit “You’d Better Come Home” in the summer of 1965, was a bit of the style that she was successful within Europe prior to her “overnight success” in the Americas.
+This two-minute and fifty-six second Tony Hatch composition owe much to Burt Bacharach, Hal David and Dionne Warwick’s earlier successes, and the Clark/Hatch team were not only aware of that style and the substance that brought Dionne so many hits, they emulated it as well as.”

 Round Every Corner

 What’s interesting in this her fourth American hit was her contrasting popularity in her native land to North America.
 Her singles in the UK charted lower (sometimes unusually so) than in the U.S. and Canada.
 The latter buoyed the highest as a whole.
 This was her “anti-protest song” in ’65.
 Again, Joe Viglione nailed it, “These two minutes and forty-two seconds embraced the positive sentiment of her first hit that began the year, “Downtown”, a philosophy that there are good things waiting in the heart of the city “round every corner.””

 Any perceived slippage for the British pop diva was quickly rectified by the end of the year with a tune Hatch wrote on his flight to Los Angeles.
 Recorded here in the States with help of the famed group of studio and session musicians known as The Wrecking Crew.
 “My Love” a vibrant showcase for Petula’s pipes and Tony’s lyrics in a way that vaulted the singer back to #1 (U.S./Canada), with a top-five back home.
 Ms. Clark hated her vocals and thought the song flat.
 Imploring it not be released.
 The lyric, “Now it only goes to show how wrong we all can be”, spoke for itself.